dimasgomez/rendate/README.md

 ###### Usage

-Need to add execution permission, say _chmod 755_, and put them some place in PATH, _/usr/local/bin_.
+Need to add execution permission, say _chmod 755 rendate_, and put them some place in PATH, _/usr/local/bin_.
+You might need elevated privileges.